How to Curl Short, Straight Lashes, According to a Makeup ArtistAugust 03, 2022

-For this technique, it’s all in the angle — and rather than curling straight on, she takes a varied approach.
+For this technique, it’s all in the angle.
+Rather than curling straight on, she takes a varied approach.
 To start, bring the curler close to the eye as you normally would and start curling lashes at the root.
-As you work you way to the tip of your lashes, curve the curler toward your nose which helps to curl the lashes on the very ends.
+As you work your way to the tip of your lashes, carefully curve the curler toward your nose which helps to curl the lashes on the very ends.

 To get the smaller hairs toward the inner corners, place your lashes in the curler again and curl toward the nose, angling it down, and outward.
 Finally, curl lashes straight and pull downward (extremely gently!) to extend the curl.
 The key to this method is to be patient, but it’s worth it — the results are next-level and the answer to your stubborn lash woes.